openethereum/openethereum.github.io/Chain-specification.md

   + `"maximumUncleCount"` Maximum number of accepted uncles starting from the block specified at `maximumUncleCountTransition`.
 Default `0` for Ethash chains, `2` for PoA chains before `maximumUncleCountTransition`.
   + `"emptyStepsTransition"` Block at which empty step messages should start.
   + `"maximumEmptySteps"` Maximum number of accepted empty steps.
+  + `"nodePermissionContract"` Address of the smart contract that sets nodes' interconnection permissions.
+Used for [advanced permssioning Networks](https://wiki.parity.io/Permissioning#how-it-works).
+  + `"transactionPermissionContract"` Address of the smart contract that sets the transaction type permissions for network participants.
+Used for [Advanced permissioning Networks](https://wiki.parity.io/Permissioning#transaction-type).

 + **`"accounts"`** contains optional contents of the genesis block, such as simple accounts with balances or contracts.
 Parity does not include the standard Ethereum builtin contracts by default.
-These are necessary when writing new contracts in Solidity, since compiled Solidity often refers to them.
+These are necessary when writing new contracts in Solidity since compiled Solidity often refers to them.
 To make the chain behave like the public Ethereum chain the 4 contracts need to be included in the spec file, as shown in the example below:

   ```
   "accounts": {